davidhwyllie/findNeighbour4/doc/HowToTest.md

 * If {configfile.json} is not provided, then it will use a default config file, config/default_config.json
 This is suitable for testing.
 It expects a mongodb running on localhost on the default port.
-**It is unsuitable for production.
-A warning is emitted if the server is running with this default configuration.**
+*It is unsuitable for production, and runs in debug mode, in which all data is wiped on server restart.
+A warning is emitted if the server is running with this default configuration.*

 Unit tests